BERTs of a feather do not generalize together: Large variability in generalization across models with similar test set performance: Introduction

 In this work, we investigate whether the linguistic generalization behavior of a given neural architecture is consistent across multiple instances of that architecture.
 This question is important because, in order to tell which types of architectures generalize best, we need to know whether successes and failures of generalization should be attributed to aspects of the architecture or to random luck in the choice of the model's initial weights.

-We investigate this question using the task of natural language inference (NLI) by fine-tuning 100 instances of BERT \citep{devlin2018bert} on the MNLI dataset \citep{williams2018multinli}.
-These 100 instances differed only in (i) the initial weights of the classifier trained on top of BERT and (ii) the order in which examples were sampled during training.
+We investigate this question using the task of natural language inference (NLI).
+We fine-tuned 100 instances of BERT \citep{devlin2018bert} on the MNLI dataset \citep{williams2018multinli}.\footnote{The weights for all 100 fine-tuned models are publicly available at \url{https://github.com/tommccoy1/hans}.} These 100 instances differed only in (i) the initial weights of the classifier trained on top of BERT, and (ii) the order in which training examples were presented.
 All other aspects of training, including the initial weights of BERT, were held constant.
-We evaluated these 100 instances on both the in-distribution MNLI development set and also on the out-of-distribution HANS evaluation set \citep{mccoy2019right}, which was designed to evaluate syntactic generalization in NLI models.
+We evaluated these 100 instances on both the in-distribution MNLI development set and the out-of-distribution HANS evaluation set \citep{mccoy2019right}, which tests syntactic generalization in NLI models.

-We find that these 100 instances were remarkably consistent on in-distribution generalization, with all accuracies on the MNLI development set falling in the range 83.6\% to 84.8\%.
-In contrast, these 100 instances varied dramatically in their out-of-distribution generalization performance; for example, on one of the thirty categories of examples in the HANS dataset, accuracy ranged from 7\% to 77\%.
+We found that these 100 instances were remarkably consistent in their in-distribution generalization accuracy, with all accuracies on the MNLI development set falling in the range 83.6\% to 84.8\%, and with a high level of consistency on labels for specific examples (e.g., we identified 526 examples that all 100 instances labeled incorrectly).
+In contrast, these 100 instances varied dramatically in their out-of-distribution generalization performance; for example, on one of the thirty categories of examples in the HANS dataset, accuracy ranged from 4\% to 76\%.
 These results show that, when assessing the linguistic generalization of neural models, it is important to consider multiple training runs of each architecture, since models can differ vastly in how they perform on examples drawn from a different distribution than the training set, even when they perform similarly on an in-distribution test set.